-It is estimated that nearly a quarter of a million Cameroonians suffer from blindness and 600 000 suffer from vision loss.
-Cataract contributes to nearly half of the cases of blindness in the country.
-Unfortunately, there is a lack of skilled human resources, infrastructure and equipment to adequately address eye care needs.
+It is estimated that around 180,000 people in Cameroon suffer from blindness and an additional 330,000 suffer from moderate to severe vision loss.
+Unfortunately, there is a lack of skilled human resources, infrastructure and equipment to adequately address eye care needs which is why it has the fifth highest prevalence of blindness in the world.

 • Orbis Africa and our partners are working to develop and strengthen human resource capacity of ophthalmologists, nurses and biomedical technicians.